Newcastleton: Amenities

 A community-owned unmanned fuel station opened after much community fund raising in 2018.

 The former Townfoot Church (erected in 1803) now houses the Liddesdale Heritage Centre, a museum devoted to the culture and history of Liddesdale.
 Newcastleton Forest is near the village, and is home to one of the 7stanes mountain bike centres.

 Newcastleton is the location of Whithaugh Park, an outdoor activity and residential centre run by Rock UK, offering groups of young people the opportunity to try out a variety of different outdoor activities.
 The village also possesses the amenity of an astroturf multi-sport pitch (Polysport), as well as a gym and football pitch.
 There is also a children's playground.

 There is a nine-hole golf course on the Holm Hill.

 Common riding

 Since 1998, an annual light-hearted common riding was established, being held on the same weekend as the music festival.
 The elected principal to represent the event is referred to as The Tub, aided by the principal's Right and Left Legged men/women, wearing the village colour of yellow.
 Unlike other ridings in the Borders, the Copshaw Common Riding is done on bicycle.
 The Copshie participants parody the over-formality of nearby Langholm and other pageants, by proceeding on bikes, giving four cheers instead of three, toasting with tequila instead of whisky, and not taking themselves too seriously.

 Other events

 A traditional music festival is held every year in Newcastleton, around July.
 The Holm Show is an annual traditional agricultural event.

+In recent years, an annual darts competition, The Newcastleton Open, has been held on the Saturday of the Early May Bank Holiday weekend.
+The competition attracts professionals and amateurs alike, from the South of Scotland, and across the breadth of the North of England.